-1. INTRODUCTION
+1. INTRODUCTION.

-1.1 Authorization and Applicability

-This Department of Energy (DOE) Implementation Guide for use with DOE Order 452.2, SAFETY OF NUCLEAR EXPLOSIVE OPERATIONS, is approved by the Deputy Assistant Secretary for Military Application and Stockpile Management.
-It is applicable to DOE components and contractors responsible for nuclear explosive operations and associated activities and facilities.

-Implementation guides are used to identify government and non-government standards for implementing the Department's requirements.
-Applicable standards are included as a list following each section of this guide.
-In addition, each section includes a list of references which provide other sources of information.

-Beneficial comments (recommendations, additions, deletions) and any pertinent data that may improve this document should be sent to:
+- a.
+Authorization and Applicability. - (1) This Department of Energy (DOE) Implementation Guide for use with DOE O 452.2A is approved by the Deputy Assistant Secretary for Military Application and Stockpile Management.
+It is applicable to DOE components and contractors responsible for nuclear explosive operations and associated activities and facilities. - (2) Implementation Guides are used to identify government and nongovernment standards for implementing the Department's requirements.
+Applicable DOE directives are included as a list following each section of this Guide.
+In addition, each section includes a list of references, which provide other sources of information. - (3) Beneficial comments (recommendations, additions, deletions) and any pertinent data that may improve this document should be sent to:

-Deputy Assistant Secretary for Military Application and Stockpile Management Office of Weapons Surety (DP-21, GTN) U.S. Department of Energy 19901 Germantown Road Germantown, MD 20874-1290

-Phone: (301) 903-3463 Fax: (301) 903-8628
+Deputy Assistant Secretary for Military Application and Stockpile Management Office of Weapons Surety (DP-21, GTN) U.S. Department of Energy 19901 Germantown Road Germantown, MD 20874-1290 Phone: (301) 903-3463 Fax: (301) 903-8628

-DOE implementation guides are part of the DOE directives system and are issued to provide supplemental information regarding the Department's requirements as contained in rules, orders, notices, and regulatory standards.
-Implementation guides may also provide methods for implementing these requirements.
-Implementation guides are not substitutes for requirements, nor do they replace technical standards that are used to describe established practices and procedures that implement requirements.
+- (4) DOE Implementation Guides are part of the DOE directives system and are issued to provide supplemental information regarding the Department's requirements as contained in Rules, Orders, Notices, and Regulatory Standards.
+Implementation Guides may also provide methods for implementing these requirements.
+Implementation Guides are not substitutes for requirements, nor do they replace Technical Standards that are used to describe established practices and procedures that implement requirements. - (5) This Implementation Guide addresses some of the safety programs discussed in DOE O 452.2A.
+Other programs are addressed in other DOE Orders, Standards, and Guides, as referenced in DOE O 452.2A.
+Except as mandated by a regulation, contract, or administrative means, the provisions in this Implementation Guide are DOE's views concerning acceptable methods of program implementation and are not mandatory.